prashantRmishra/MachineCoding/solidprinciple/LiskovSubstitution/Readme.md

 }
 ```

-***Tell don't ask***: Here we are telling utils class to print all the discount and the utils class does not have to ask anything ( as it was asking by if statement earlier)
+***Tell don't ask***: Here we are telling the utils class to print all the discounts and the utils class does not have to ask anything ( as it was asking by if statement earlier)

 ---